Software engineers apply scientific and mathematical principles to create computer software and solve problems

 - the ability to work both in a team and alone and to manage your own workload

-- career motivation and a willingness to continue to further your knowledge and skills
+- a motivated approach to your career and a willingness to further develop skills and knowledge

 - an ability to learn new skills and technologies quickly